 Shortly after, sold-out exhibitions in i.e. Montreal, Oslo and Paris, led to an international breakthrough and permanent gallery representation in New York and Montreal.
 And then the museums followed.

-In 2021, Ole Aakjær will open his first museum exhibitions – in Denmark and in China.
+In 2021, Ole Aakjær opened his first museum exhibition in Denmark, in 2022 in Italy and China is upcoming in 2024.
 Just 7 years after his creative and artistic mind and his crave for freedom finally won the battle.

 Ole Aakjær is internationally recognized for his signature figurative paintings of women painted with great psychological empathy, unique colors and highly symbolic and storytelling tattoos.
 The portraits explore the complexity and strength of women – always vulnerable however empowered, sensual, fearless, alluring and untamed.